 St. Joseph's Seminary offers a graduate theological program to qualified candidates for the permanent diaconate, lay men and women, men and women in consecrated life, and clergy who wish to deepen their understanding of the Catholic faith through systematic study, or who are called to serve the Church in roles of leadership.

-St. Joseph's offers two master's degree programs: Master of Arts in Theology and Master of Arts in Pastoral Studies.
+St. Joseph's offers three master's degree programs: Master of Arts in Theology, Master of Arts in Pastoral Studies, and Master of Arts in Catholic Philosophical Studies.
 In addition, the Seminary offers two Post-master's Certificates: Sacred Scripture and Dogmatic Theology.
 Qualified auditors and non-degree students are welcome.